American green crab spider

 Description

 American green crab spider is a small bristly spider.
-It occurs in the United States and southern Canada east of the Great Plains, and in Mexico.
-It is uncommon in Minnesota.
+It occurs in the United States and southern Canada east of the Great Plains, and in northern Mexico.
+It is uncommon in Minnesota, where it reaches the western extent of its range.
 It is found from May through August in prairies, fields, and woodlands.

 The female is 316 to ¼ (4.45 to 6.01 mm) in length.
 There are numerous bristles on the body.
 The plate (carapace) covering the front part of the body (cephalothorax) is low, convex on the sides, and about as long as wide.
 It is pale green to dull yellow or red.
 It has no spots or longitudinal bands.
 It has a few spines but is nearly devoid of erect stiff hairs (setae).
 The abdomen is flattened, broadly oval, and widest near the rear.
 It is usually white, often pale yellow, sometimes yellow.
 There are sometimes broad red bands on the lateral margins.